dcastf01/soan/README.md

 Remove the her/Me labels and use the name of the person in the chat Fix a problem with the datetime format in the preprocessing I add spanish language support
+Include a dockerfile to run the code in a container

 <a name="toc"/></a>